Ferdi265/mtga-wine/README.md

 ## Installation

 Just put the script anywhere you would like to run it from.
-The `MTGA_INSTALL_DIR` environment variable controls where the wine prefix will be placed.

 The default installation directory is `~/.local/share/mtga`.

 Then, run `mtga-wine.sh install` to set up the prefix and install Magic: The Gathering Arena.
 To install the 64 bit version of Magic: The Gathering Arena,